RogerSelwyn/O365-HomeAssistant/README.md

       has_attachment: True
       max_items: 2
       is_unread: True
       status_sensors: # Cannot be used for personal accounts
         - name: "User Teams Status"
+      chat_sensors: # Cannot be used for personal accounts
+        - name: "User Chat"
 ```

 ### Configuration variables